 How to Plan for a Divorce

-Finding a Lawyer Who Understands Women’s Needs
+Finding a Lawyer Who Understands the Woman’s Journey

 Financial Advisors for Women

-Read about the financial transaction in a divorce and our work as divorce coaches supporting women through the process — in the New York Times.
+Read about the financial transaction in divorce and our work as divorce coaches supporting women through the process — in the New York Times.

 “Divorce Can Wreck a Woman’s Financial Future: Here’s How to Rebuild.”